Nexmo/nexmo-developer/_documentation/number-insight/code-snippets/number-insight-advanced-async-callback.md

 > Note that the Basic and Standard API levels do no offer this feature.

-This Code Snippet shows you how to code the webhook handler that deals with the data returned by an asynchronous call to the Number Insight Advanced API.
-See the [Number Insight Advanced Async Trigger](/number-insight/code-snippets/number-insight-advanced-async) Code Snippet to learn how to code the initial request for the insight data.
+This code snippet shows you how to code the webhook handler that deals with the data returned by an asynchronous call to the Number Insight Advanced API.
+See the [Number Insight Advanced Async Trigger](/number-insight/code-snippets/number-insight-advanced-async) code snippet to learn how to code the initial request for the insight data.

 Before attempting to run the code examples, replace the variable placeholders as instructed in [replaceable variables](/number-insight/code-snippets/before-you-begin#replaceable-variables).